About

 I am a Postdoctoral Research Associate in the Department of Psychology at Vanderbilt University.

-My work combines behavioral experimentation, computational modeling, and analysis of representational structure, with a focus on high-level vision and face perception.
+My research uses behavioral experimentation, computational modeling, and analyses of representational structure to understand perception, representation, and generalization in human and artificial vision systems, with a particular focus on high-level vision and face perception.

 You can download my CV here, and view my publications on Google Scholar.